 If the other driver is only carrying a minimum limits policy, then no matter how much your medical bills, lost wages, and pain and suffering are, the most you can collect from his insurance company is $30,000.00.
 This may not be nearly enough to cover all your out of pocket damages and compensate you fully.
 Even more frighteningly, suppose the other driver was carrying no insurance at all, or carelessly let it lapse before the accident.
 Now there is nothing to collect for your losses.
 Unfortunately, this also happens all the time on our streets and highways.

 How will your losses be covered?
 Some may say you can try to sue the other driver and get a judgment against him.
 Good luck!
 The laws in Texas provide a number of protections to a judgment debtor.
-For example, you cannot attach a judgment to his primary home or various types of personal property, and up to $60,000.00 of the rest of his personal property is also exempt.2 So, you may get a big judgment, but wind up not being able to collect any of it.
+For example, you cannot attach a judgment to his primary home, and up to $60,000.00 of his personal property may also be exempt.2 So, you may get a big judgment, but wind up not being able to collect any of it.

 The good news is, you can (and definitely should) protect yourself from a nightmare like this by purchasing auto insurance coverage options that surprisingly few drivers know about or fully understand.
 These options are: uninsured/underinsured motorist (UM/UIM) coverage and personal injury protection (PIP) benefits.

 UM/UIM coverage exists to compensate you for your injuries and property damage when another driver has either insufficient liability coverage, or no liability coverage at all, for losses that he caused you.
 When the other driver’s liability limits are exhausted, or he has no liability coverage at all, you can proceed with a claim for your own UM/UIM coverage for the remainder of your uncompensated losses.